 Birth: December 17, 1941

-Married to Margery Okadigbo (they have children and he has other kids before then)
+Married to Margery Okadigbo (they have children and he had other kids from previous marriage)

 Diploma in Trade Economics Blankenburg College of Technology, Germany, 1963.